ashhhlynn/recipe-manager/README.md

 - Redux
 - Semantic UI React
 - HTML & CSS
-- PostgresQL - Database
+- PostgreSQL - Database
-- Bcrypt for authentication and authorization
+- BCrypt for authentication and authorization
 - active_model_serializers - allows customization and rendering of data in JSON format as responses to requests
 - React Router